 - We need to send the information to companies who work on behalf of IN.gov to provide a product or service to you.
 (Unless we tell you differently, these companies do not have any right to use the personally identifiable information we provide to them beyond what is necessary to assist us);

 - We are required to do so by law, subpoena, court order or legal process;

 - The use of personal information available on IN.gov is regulated in accordance with Indiana Code (IC) 5-14-3-3(f), which, in part, provides that "names and addresses may not be disclosed by [the state] to commercial entities for commercial purposes and may not be used by commercial entities for commercial purposes."

 - IN.gov is not directed to children under 13, and does not knowingly collect personal information from children.

-- IN.gov encourages parents and teachers are involved in children's Internet explorations.
+- IN.gov encourages that parents, guardians or teachers are involved in children's Internet explorations.
 It is particularly important for parents to guide their children when children are asked to provide personal information online.

 - IN.gov does not sell products or services for purchase by children.
 The Web portal specifically asks children to get their parents' permission before providing any information online and hopes parents will always be involved in those decisions.

 - In the event children unknowingly provide information through the IN.gov Web portal, it is only used to enable us to respond to the writer and not to create profiles of children.

 - The state of Indiana government is required to maintain many documents under the Indiana Access to Public Records Act for archival and historical purposes; however, it does not collect personal information for any purpose other than to respond to you or for other purposes required by law.